tkiat/pomodoro-bar/README.md

 ## What do you need?

+- Linux (I have't tested on other systems)
 - nix to install this app (optional but recommended)
 - System command(s) to notify you when session ends like `xset` or `espeak` (optional but recommended)